Frequently Asked Questions

 A

 Traditional platforms like CCH iKnowConnect and Thomson Reuters Checkpoint are authoritative but designed as search-and-interpret libraries — practitioners still bear the full burden of synthesis and documentation.
 Tax advisory hotlines like Knowledge Shop provide human-answered queries that can be slow and subjective.
-Lawg takes a different approach: it uses AI-powered structured retrieval from authoritative Australian legal sources, delivering instant answers with inline citations traceable to specific Acts, sections, and rulings.
+Lawg takes a different approach: it is an AI agent that reasons across authoritative Australian tax sources, orchestrating multi-step workflows to deliver instant answers with inline citations traceable to specific Acts, sections, and rulings.
 For small and mid-sized firms, Lawg provides comparable research depth at a significantly lower cost, with research that takes seconds instead of hours.